 - Faroe Islands – 12%

-In May 2016 the Marine Stewardship Council announced that North East Atlantic mackerel would have its status as a sustainable species restored, following an assessment period which had taken place in the previous two years.
+In May 2016 the Marine Stewardship Council announced that North East Atlantic mackerel would have its status as a sustainable species restored, following an assessment period which had taken place over the previous two years.
 In the Guardian Ian Gatt said that the restoration of the MSC status showed a “unprecedented partnership” between European nations and was a “strong demonstration of the commitment of northern European pelagic fishermen to sustainable fishing and the responsible long-term management of the fishery.”